luigi-roberti/luigi-roberti.github.io/_pages/talks.md

 author_profile: true
 ---

-Talks at Conferences and Workshops
+Talks at Conferences, Workshops, and Seminars
 ------
 * <b>Well-Posedness of a semilinear parabolic equation arising from the modelling of atmospheric flows.</b><br />
 Invited speaker at conference <i>Modelling of Fluid Propagation: Mathematical Theory and Numerical Approximation</i>, CIEM, Castro Urdiales (2025).